The Importance of Branding

 As you are likely to have heard again and again, first impressions count.

-A range of studies have indicated that people will make their minds up about individuals anywhere between 3 and 10 seconds.
-And once this opinion has been formed, it is nigh on impossible change, even with refutable evidence.
+A range of studies has indicated that people make up their minds about individuals in between 3 and 10 seconds.
+And once this opinion forms, it is almost impossible to change (even with refutable evidence).

-The same can be said for your brand, product and packaging.
+The same is true for your brand, product and packaging.

-This means it is critical that your packaging not only allows safe transit of your ecommerce orders, but also surprises and delights your customers.
+This behaviour means it is critical that your packaging not only allows safe transit of your eCommerce orders but surprises and delights your customers too.

 But your packaging can go so much further than this.

-It can help position your brand as the premium (or indeed budget) choice in your market.
+It can help position your brand as your market’s premium (or budget) choice.
 It can help with brand awareness.
 It can act as free advertising on its journey through various sorting and distribution networks.
-It can be used as gift packaging.
-It can be used for aiding returns.
+It can act as gift packaging.
+It can help with returns.

 In essence, your packaging is, now more than ever, a reflection of your brand and business.

-A common example given of how packaging can help to position a brand is with handbags.
+A typical example given of how packaging can help to position a brand is with handbags.

-Well-known names such as Gucci, Chloe, Valentino and others have a hard earned reputation for quality and luxury.
-This is reflected in their desirability – and price tags.
+Well-known names such as Gucci, Chloe, Valentino and others have a hard-earned reputation for quality and luxury.
+Their desirability – and price tags – reflect this.

-But imagine if you were to order one of these items (or indeed any high value item – it could be any fashion, footwear, high end appliance, device etc.) and it was delivered in plain poly mailer bag.
+But imagine if you were to order one of these products (or any high-value item – it could be any fashion, footwear, high-end appliance, device etc.) and it arrives in a plain poly mailer bag.

 To say you would feel disappointed would be an understatement.

-To say it would cheapen the brand, and affect your perception of it, as well as your likelihood of purchasing from them again, would also be true.
+It would also be true to say it would cheapen the brand and affect your perception of it and your likelihood of purchasing from them again.

-Even being supplied in plain brown cardboard box would be unlikely to get the pulses racing.
+Even being supplied in a plain brown cardboard box would unlikely get the pulses racing.

-The reason that these high end brands can charge a premium for the products is that their audience and customers are excited by the prospect of purchasing a new product.
-The whole experience from buying online to the unboxing of the product must be seamless and, ultimately, make them feel good.
+These high-end brands can charge a premium for the products because their audience and customers are excited by the prospect of purchasing a new product.
+The whole experience, from buying online to unboxing the product, must be seamless and, ultimately, make them feel good.

 The packaging you choose to use plays a crucial role in this.

-This could be seen as an extreme example, but if you are serious about establishing a brand, or growing a business, market positioning is hugely important.
+The handbag example is perhaps an extreme example, but if you are serious about establishing a brand or growing a business, market positioning is hugely important.

-As such, there are a number of different options for printed ecommerce boxes, all of which can help reach, influence and delight the consumers you are targeting.
+As such, there are several different options for printed eCommerce boxes, all of which can help reach, influence and delight the consumers you are targeting.

 - Bold colours